pollen-robotics/reachy-2023-docs/content/VR/use-teleop/prepare-robot.md

 ## Make sure the robot is ready
 For the application to connect to be able to connect to the robot make sure:
 * the robot is turned on
 * the robot is connected to the network.
-We advise the robot to be **hard-wired** using an ethernet cable.
+We advise the robot to be **hard-wired** using an ethernet cable if the mobile base is not used.
 * all robot services are launched.
 *By default, all required services are launched automatically when you turn the robot on for **full/starter kits**.
 For more information, check the [available system services]({{< ref "advanced/services/available" >}}).*